awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-browser-credentials-cognito.md

 # Using Amazon Cognito Identity to authenticate users<a name="loading-browser-credentials-cognito"></a>

-The recommended way to obtain AWS credentials for your browser scripts is to use the Amazon Cognito Identity credentials client `CognitoIdentityClientconst`\.
+The recommended way to obtain AWS credentials for your browser scripts is to use the Amazon Cognito Identity credentials client `CognitoIdentityClient`\.
 Amazon Cognito enables authentication of users through third\-party identity providers\.

 To use Amazon Cognito Identity, you must first create an identity pool in the Amazon Cognito console\.
 An identity pool represents the group of identities that your application provides to your users\.
 The identities given to users uniquely identify each user account\.
 Amazon Cognito identities are not credentials\.
 They are exchanged for credentials using web identity federation support in AWS Security Token Service \(AWS STS\)\.